DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 \subsection{Results}

-As shown in Table \ref{tab:mainresult}, in both with prompt (Sentiment) and without prompt generation (Topic) setting, our DuNST achieves significant improvement on controllability compared to fine-tuned PLMs and lightweight tuning, and is comparable in fluency, generalizability, and diversity.
-Fine-tuned PLMs obtain limited F1 improvement but severely decreased diversity, indicating they are overfitted to these few labeled data points and fail to cover larger attribute spaces.
-PF and Ctr-PF only reduce parameters and required data, but lose the capacity of PLMs, performing even worse than tuned PLMs.
-In contrast, thanks to the duality, DuNST simultaneously improves generation and classification to iteratively refine pseudo labels (\emph{Challenge 1}) and enhance the quality and diversity of pseudo text, boosting both controllability and diversity.
+As shown in Table \ref{tab:mainresult}, on both tasks, our DuNST achieves significant improvement in controllability compared to fine-tuned PLMs and lightweight tuning and is comparable in fluency, generalizability, and diversity.
+Fine-tuned PLMs obtain limited F1 improvement but severely decreased diversity (+6.7 S-BLEU at most), indicating they are overfitted to these few labeled data points and fail to cover larger attribute spaces.
+PF and Ctr-PF only reduce required data but perform even worse than tuned PLMs.
+The unnatural O-PPL (much lower than that of ground truth) shows they lose the capacity of PLMs and cause degenerated results.
+In contrast, thanks to the duality, DuNST simultaneously refines pseudo labels and enhances the quality and diversity of pseudo text in an iterative manner, boosting controllability and diversity (\emph{Challenge 1}).

 We also have some interesting findings about existing self-training methods.
-1) The classic ST method +PT even hurts controllability and generalizability in the sense of \emph{Challenge 2}.
+1) The classic ST method even hurts controllability and generalizability in the sense of \emph{Challenge 2}.
 As discussed in Sec.~\ref{sec:introduction}, merely self-generated text over-stresses exploitation of the learned space and hinders exploration.
-2) Traditional synthetic noise motivates isotropic exploration which may diverge from valid attribute distributions (+PT+Noise).
-3) Sample selection methods bring a marginal improvement but at the cost of 50\% more training time.
+2) Traditional synthetic noise PT(noise) motivates isotropic exploration, which diverges from valid attribute distributions (poorer O/M-PPL).
+3) Sample selection brings a marginal improvement but costs 50\% more training time.
 Thus we did not apply such a selection in DuNST.
 4) Additional pseudo-labels significantly improve performance.
-However, different from our dual method, the fixed pseudo labels by +PT(noise)+PL cannot evolve during ST. By comparison, DuNST utilizes high-temperature sampling, latent space in VAE, and soft text to introduce flexible noise, which encourages directed exploration and benefits controllability and diversity while maintaining good quality.
+However, unlike our dual method, the fixed pseudo labels by PT(noise)+PL cannot evolve during ST. By comparison, DuNST utilizes high-temperature sampling and soft text to introduce flexible noise, encouraging safer exploration and better controllability and diversity while maintaining good quality.

 Due to space limitations, we report the results of text detoxification under both automatic and human evaluation in Appendix \ref{sec:apdix-toxic}.